Quick answer

 BIA can be fast and convenient.
 That is why it appears in many gyms, clinics, and fitness centers.

 The tradeoff is that readings can be affected by hydration, food intake, recent exercise, sodium, and other short-term variables.
+Research comparing standing multi-frequency BIA with DXA has found useful precision, but also systematic differences such as underprediction of body fat percentage in some settings.
 If you use InBody, consistent testing conditions matter.

 If you are comparing more than these two options, read the broader guide to the best way to measure body fat percentage near Irvine.